YasuhikoFujii/coding-style/README.md

 ## Introduction

 This is CoffeeScript.
-Whitespace is significant (that means that you will have to indent your code properly) and you're about to read that although the language allows you to omit braces, parentheses and semi-colons everywhere, it's not always what's the most readable.
+Whitespace is significant (meaning that you will have to indent your code properly) and you're about to read that although the language allows you to omit braces and parentheses everywhere, it's not always what looks the most readable.

-This coding style is derived from working with CoffeeScript for a while but also what both the JavaScript and CoffeeScript community recommends (you can have a look in the references).
+This coding style is derived from working with CoffeeScript for a while but also from what both the JavaScript and CoffeeScript community recommends (you can have a look in the references).
 Two rules:

 - This is the coding style.
 Stick to it. *All* the time.
 - Don't do anything stupid and everything will be fine.

-Now, as a rule of thumb, clarity and consistency should be your first concern.
+As a rule of thumb, clarity and consistency should be your first concern.
 If you want don't know what to do, imagine you're writing an essay: follow the English syntax rules and one idea per paragraph.
 Also, we're based in the UK, write in British English.

+At the end of the document you will find some tips and notes on CoffeeScript and Git.

 ## Naming